nikp1172/churn-prediction-retrain/README.md

 # Automated Model Training and Deployment Pipeline for Churn Prediction

-This project aims to create a model training and deployment pipeline for a Churn Modelling.
+This project aims to create a model training and deployment pipeline for a Churn Modelling which will run automatically using Github Actions when new version of the data is pushed.
+The model will be deployed on TrueFoundry.

 <p align='left'>